 Finding the Right Device

-Smart assistants are a great way to stay organized, shop and make lists, play games, call friends and family, listen to music and audiobooks, and control smart home devices.
+Smart assistants are a great way to stay organized, shop and make lists, play games, call friends and family, listen to music and audiobooks and control smart home devices.
 People find new ways to use Alexa every day, and it can be hard to learn the basics because the applications are so flexible.
-Read on to learn the lingo and understand how to use Alexa:
+Read on to learn the lingo and understand how to use your Alexa:

 Setting up your Alexa App

 The Alexa smartphone app is free and can be used instead of a separate device to talk to and use Alexa.
 If you are just getting started and want to learn how Alexa can work, this is the best place to begin.
 Some skills and games to play with Alexa have visual aspects as well as audio, so using a device with a screen is a better experience.

 - Open the app store on your mobile device

 - Search for Amazon Alexa

 - Select open and sign in with your Amazon Account

 Setting up your Alexa Devices & Smart Home Connection

 Most Alexa Built-In and Alexa Enabled devices will connect to the Wi-Fi network in your home or office when they are turned on for the first time.
 If this network is associated with your Amazon account, your device will connect with your account automatically.
 If you are setting up your first Alexa Built-In device, follow the prompts in your Alexa app and log into the Amazon account you want connected.
 Once your Alexa device is connect to Wi-Fi, you can begin downloading useful apps and fun, interactive skills, like The Price Is Right home game.